Skip to Main Content

 Link to Clark Family Library

-ENG 112 - Drew-Bear Spring 2024
+ENG 112 - Drew-Bear Fall 2024

 Savvy Searching Suggestions

-Searching in the library's Discovery tool can be overwhelming at first.
-Remember that when you search Discovery, you're searching all of the library's 100ish databases, which include thousands of journals/ebooks, and millions of articles and book chapters.
-This can be a good thing because you're searching information from multiple perspectives, however it also means that you will get a LOT of results.
+When you search Discovery, you're searching all of the library's 100ish databases, which include thousands of journals/ebooks, and millions of articles and book chapters.
+This can be a good thing because you're searching information from multiple perspectives and publications, however it also means that you will get a LOT of results.
 For example, let's say that I'm interested in using gun control as my debatable topic.
-When I search these keywords in Discovery, I find over 770,000 results!
+When I search these keywords in Discovery, I find over 800,000 results!

-With the addition of my 2nd search term (which is a phrase so I put it in quotation marks), we are now down to about 15,000 search results.
-Still too high but we're definitely getting closer.
+With the addition of my 2nd search term (which is a phrase, so it's in quotation marks), we are now down to about 16,000 search results.
+Still too many but we're getting closer.
 You could continue adding or changing keywords but at this point, I am going to try using my filters to help narrow my results even more.
-What do I mean by filters?

-Filters are the options you'll see on the left side of your screen when you search in Discovery, or really almost any search engine.
+Filters are the options you'll see underneath your search box when you search in Discovery.
+They're available in almost any search engine but the location can vary.
 You can think of these like online shopping.
 For every choice you make, you're filtering out search options that don't meet your information need and narrowing your results to the types that do meet your information need.
-The top two filters that students use are "Full Text" and "Peer Reviewed".
-These filters can be helpful but I caution you against checking them automatically.

-When you choose "Full Text" you are limiting yourself to only the information that are in the library databases that are immediately accessible as a PDF or HTML document.
+When you choose "Full Text" you are limiting yourself to only the sources that are in the library databases that are immediately accessible as a PDF or HTML document.
 You are losing, any information that is in the library or available through Interlibrary Loan (ILL).
 Use this filter with caution because you might lose out on a fabulous article on your topic that you could get through ILL.

 When you check the "Peer Reviewed" filter you are limiting yourself to only the articles who meet the very strict definition of peer review.
 For the purposes of this assignment, you are not limited to peer-reviewed articles.
 You are allowed to use any article as long as it is credible and substantial.
 That could include magazines and newspapers which are the types of search results you'll lose if you limit to only peer reviewed articles.